AureliusEth/NikaTest/referral-service/README.md

 ### Alternative: Manual PostgreSQL Setup

-If you prefer not to use Docker:
+If you prefer not to use Docker or Podman:

 ```bash
 # Install PostgreSQL locally